shadowlack/shadowlack-core-book/history/fallen-graders.md

 ---
 title: Fallen Graders
 description:
 published: true
-date: 2012-08-07T19:56:18Z
+date: 2020-09-06T19:26:58.210Z
 tags: history
-author: shriker
 editor: markdown
 ---

 What an average Ramathian (your character) would know:
 ======================================================

-1. Karryasa and Zamfir Grader were the [Arch Magos and Magosai of Ramath-lehi](/government "wikilink").
+1. Karryasa and Zamfir Grader were the [Arch Magos and Magosai of Ramath-lehi](/Government "wikilink").
 2. Karryasa Grader was killed / swallowed up by the Nothing.
 3. Zamfir Grader was hospitalized.
 4. In her parent's absence, Koani Grader took over their duties.